-- Do not like: I have a very strong aversion to Tonka Beans and Vanilla.
+- Do not like: I have a very strong aversion to Tonka Beans, Vanilla and Coriander.
 I also don’t like a too sour a beer, although I’ll probably learn to appreciate those way before I’ll ever start to like Tonka Beans.

 - Beer plans: I want to restart the brew group for the PreHistoric Museum in Eindhoven.
 For that I’ll probably have to practice home brewing first.

-- Most recent beer related activities: I have been a judge at one of the biggest Dutch beer competitions, the best bock beer competition, I organised several beer history tours and treasure hunts through Eindhoven and I trained a next generation of biersommeliers to name some activities.
+- Most recent beer related activities: I have been a judge at two of the biggest Dutch beer competitions, I organised several beer history tours and treasure hunts through Eindhoven and I trained a next generation of biersommeliers to name some activities.

 Like every person born in the 70s and 80s in the Netherlands I grew up in the beer wastelands.
 It was a time where pils/lager was synonym to beer.
 Needless to say I, and probably most teenagers then with me, began my alcoholic adventures not with beer, but with mix drinks and liquor.
 It were different times back then, the drinking of soft alcoholic drinks was already legal at the age of 16, and it was quite easy to buy other alcoholic drinks at that age as well.